Damson Idris: Career

 Idris had his first film role in 2016 in the British thriller City of Tiny Lights, starring Riz Ahmed.
 In 2017, he made his American film debut in Megan Leavey alongside Kate Mara, who plays the title character in the eponymous war film.
 Idris also plays an FBI agent in the 2018 film The Commuter with Liam Neeson; and starred in Farming, a semi-autobiographical story of Nigerian-British actor Adewale Akinnuoye-Agbaje, who directed the film.
 Idris plays the character based on Akinnuoye-Agbaje, who, like many Nigerian people in the late 20th century, was "farmed out" to a white family in the UK in the hopes of a better life, while Kate Beckinsale portrays his strict foster mother.
 In 2019, Idris won the Award for Best Actor in a British Film at the Edinburgh Film Festival for his portrayal.
-He also appears in "Smithereens," the second episode of the fifth season of the anthology series Black Mirror.
+He also appears in "Smithereens", the second episode of the fifth season of the anthology series Black Mirror.

 In May 2017, Idris won the "Emerging Talent Award" at the 12th Screen Nation Film and Television Awards in London.

-In 2023, Idris became a brand ambassador for Tommy Hilfiger's menswear.
-Idris has featured in several brand campaigns for Prada as their brand ambassador In January 2025, it was annouced that Idris would be joining Thuso Mbedu, Amandla Stenberg, and Tosin Colein in the feature Children of blood and bone.
+In 2021, Idris co-starred in Netflix's sci-fi action film Outside the Wire.
+In 2023, he became a brand ambassador for Tommy Hilfiger's menswear.
+Idris has featured in several brand campaigns for Prada as their brand ambassador In 2025, he starred in F1, a film related to Formula One racing.
+The film would later go on to be nominated for the Academy Award for Best Picture.
+He was later appointed as the global brand ambassador for the sport in the following year.
+In January 2025, it was announced that Idris would be joining Thuso Mbedu, Amandla Stenberg, and Tosin Cole in the feature Children of Blood and Bone.
 On 12 May 2025, it was announced that Idris will star alongside Anamaria Vartolomei in the upcoming film Miles & Juliette, directed by Bill Pohlad.

+In 2025, Idris launched DIDRIS, a fine jewelry brand.
+He debuted the line at the 2025 Met Gala and has said it was inspired by his mother, Silifat Idris.

+Personal life

+Idris began dating Lori Harvey in 2022.
+News broke that the pair had broken up in November 2023, but they were spotted frequently after the reports surfaced.
+The two got back together in 2025 before splitting up again in April 2026.